-When someone says you have glassy eyes, they typically mean your eyes look shiny or glazed over.
-This shine often makes the eye appear as though it’s unfocused.
-There are many conditions, ranging from everyday to severe, that can cause glassy eyes.
+Having glassy eyes typically means your eyes look shiny or glazed over.
+This often makes the eye appear as though it’s unfocused.

 Glassy eyes can be caused by intoxication with various substances, including prescription medication and illegal substances.
 This is because these substances often affect the central nervous system, slowing the body’s ability to regulate functions that seem automatic to us like blinking.
 If a person takes longer to blink, their eyes become dry and glassy.